CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-be-set-block.md

 #### Result

 Waiting for `"user1"` to be set in the [Data Storage Collection][] results in the execution waiting until the [Key][Key Property] `"user1"` is updated to have any value; see [Write Data With Key][Write Data With Key].
 On the update to the value of `"user1"`, [Old Value][Old Value Property] will have the value `{"Domain": "domain", "Username": "user1", "Password": "encryptedPassword"}`.
-[New Value][New Value Property] will have whichever value is later written into the key `"user1"`.
+[New Value][New Value Property] will have the value `{"Domain": "newDomain", "Username": "newUser1", "Password": "encryptedPassword"}`.

 ***